-We've lived in this house for 7 years and it suddenly occured to both of us that we haven't had the septic tank checked or drained in that time.
+We lived in this house for 7 years and it suddenly occured to both of us that we hadn't had the septic tank checked or drained in that time.

 I went to the internet and did some research about how often to have your septic tank emptied and the overwhelming time frame was 2 years.
 OH MY.
 Suddenly this became a BIG priority.

 Who to call?
 How long before they could come out?
 What do I need to do before the visit?
 How much will it cost?

 Back in the old days (LOL) you had to pick up the Phone Book "Yellow" Pages and start dialing.
 But now the internet makes it easier (and more difficult at the same time) to find businesses AND (possibly) see reviews of those businesses.
 I always take reviews with a bit of scepticism... is the reviewer a friend of the business owner? is the reviewer just really cranky?
 There are no restrictions/rules about writing reviews... could even be someone who just likes to mess about and submit false reviews.

 At least I was able to find a couple businesses in my area.
 I decided to let my "gut" tell me that I wanted to hire one of them after calling them on the phone.